lathoub/express/README.md

 # Express for Arduino
-Fast, unopinionated, (very) minimalist web framework for Arduino
+Fast, unopinionated, (subset of a) minimalist web framework for Arduino

 ## Getting started